rosasurfer/mt4-mql-framework/bin/README.md

 ### How to compile MQL programs without using MetaEditor?
-For maximum backward compatibility the framework comes with the compiler distributed with MetaTrader 4 build 225.
-The reliability of EX4 files generated with an old compiler outweights its minor restrictions compared to current compiler versions.
-The provided compiler may be replaced by any other compiler version of MetaEditor builds &lt;= 509 without changes to the code base.
+For maximum backward compatibility the framework includes the compiler of MT4 build 224.
+The reliability of .ex4 files generated with that compiler outweights its minor restrictions compared to current compiler versions.
+The included compiler may be replaced by any other compiler version of MetaEditor builds &lt;= 509 without changes to the code base.

-The compiler can be integrated in any modern development environment by registering custom CLI tools.
-It may also be called manually using the provided script `bin/mqlc`:
+The compiler may be integrated in another development environment by registering custom CLI tools.
+It may also be called manually either directly or using the provided script `mqlc`:

 ```bash
 $ mqlc -?